 We are currently working on updating our 2022 schedule for DUI Class.

 Check back for updates or give us a call.

 The Tony Rice Center recognizes that substance abuse disorders sometimes co-occur with mental health disorders, so it is with this knowledge that the Tony Rice Center endeavors to improve the quality of life for all people with co-occurring disorders in Tennessee.
 The Tony Rice Center strives to improve these areas by implementing and promoting an advanced treatment strategy that addresses both disorders and also by assuring access to all community-wide behavioral health services.

 Tony Rice Center is staffed with quality and knowledgeable personnel, experienced in providing the latest information regarding addiction.
-The Counseling staff participates in continuing education that ensures the highest quality of client education in regards to co-occurring disorders and addiction therapy.
-They serve not only TRC residents, but also the local community as well
+The Clinical Team participates in continuing education that ensures the highest quality of client education in regard to co-occurring disorders and addiction therapy.
+They serve not only TRC Residents, but also the local community as well.